sciabarracom/kubepass/README.md

 ## What is this?

-It is a set of scripts to setup a real Kubernetes *cluster* for development, using either OSX, Linux or Windows.
+It is a set of scripts to setup a real Kubernetes *cluster* for development, using either OSX, Linux.
+I actually also works on Windows, although with a few hacks.
 Virtual machine provided courtesy of *multipass*.

 Before starting, install [https://github.com/CanonicalLtd/multipass/releases/tag/v0.6.1](multipass).

+On windows you also need [https://docs.microsoft.com/en-us/windows/wsl/install-win10](bash).

 Currently tested version:

 - Multipass 0.6.1
-- MacOS Mojave
+- MacOS Mojave 10.14.4
 - Ubuntu Linux 18.06
-- Windows 10 Build 18
+- Windows 10 with WSL

-On windows you also need [https://github.com/git-for-windows/git/releases/tag/v2.21.0.windows.1](bash).

-## Ok, I have multipass, now?
+## Ok, I have multipass and Linux or OSX, now?

 If you trust my scripts, you have at least 8GB of memory and 30GB of disk space, you can setup a small cluster (one master 2Gb and 3 workers 1GB each, disk 10G), just: